DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Minor CoDeKey rework.
 Swapped `^`/`~` to Cmk J/B, and added triple-backtick to Cmk Shift+P.
 		- On ortho boards at least,`^` now sits right under 6.
 And the fancy 3-`` PowerString doesn't work on Discord.

+	- Fixed: Hitting Enter when any DK was active would output Ctrl+Shift+J, which opens the Parent Process Browser Console in Firefox.
+		- Adding `{Enter}` to `endDKs` (the list of keys that cancel DKs) solved the issue.